danbradham/splitflap/README.md

 # splitflap
-Create a dynamic Split Flap display in Autodesk Maya
+Create a dynamic Split Flap display in Autodesk Maya.